j0elW88/campus_ai_demo/project/README.md

 python app.py
 ```

-The first run will generate `embeddings.json` based on the documents in `image_knowledge_artifacts`.
+The first run will generate `embeddings.json` based on the documents in `requiredPrompting.txt`.

 The app will be available at: